Online Journaling for Mental Health

 - Keep it accessible: Journal where you'll use it

-- No perfection: Messy, imperfect journaling still works
+- No perfection: Messy, imperfect journaling still works; raw expression matters more than grammar or structure.

-- Experiment: Try different styles to find what resonates
+- Experiment: Try different methods, from writing to drawing or audio notes, to find what resonates.

 - Privacy: Write honestly knowing no one else will read it